bourriquet/imperial_msc_computing/prolog/sales/README.md

 # sales

-2008 exam used as practice for the Prolog component of Integrated Programming Laboratory
+2008 exam used as practice for the Prolog component of _550 Integrated Programming Laboratory_.

-All predicates tested using SICStus 4.3.2
+All predicates tested using SICStus 4.3.2.